baranseldinc/turkcell-case-study/README.md

 ---

-If you wish you can achieve the project via this link [http://localhost:3000](http://localhost:3000) without getting project on your local machine
+If you wish you can achieve the project via this link [https://6452e4dcfde6a90008021ea7--scintillating-tanuki-8a872f.netlify.app/](Netlify App Link) without getting project on your local machine.
+But unfortunately while the services with which the project interacts are being served on HTTP protocol, the netlify app is being served on HTTPS protocol.
+That's why a MixedContent exception is being thrown during runtime.

 Enjoy!